programminghoch10/tictactoesquared/README.md

 you will win the game, if you win the middle field, which would result in you having three in a row in the big field.

+## AI

+You will be playing against an AI at the moment.

+Beating the AI is though, but it is possible to do so.

 ## Cookies

 We use cookies to save your current game state,